-If the only brown or otherwise discoloured water is coming out of the hot taps around your home, you’ve probably isolated the problem to your hot water system.
-If your unit is out of warranty, it may be corroded, and you need a replacement of a hot water system.
+If the only brown or otherwise discoloured water is coming from the hot taps around your home, you’ve probably isolated the problem to your hot water system.
+If your unit is out of warranty, it may be corroded, and you need a hot water system replacement.

 2. Your Pipes, Or The Mains Pipes?

 If brown tap water is coming from your cold taps, you’ll need to determine whether the problem is with your or the mains pipes outside your property.
 A clear sign of a problem with your pipes – probably rusting – is that the dirty tap water will clear up after running the tap for a while.

 3. Does The Brown Water Coming From The Tap Taste Strange?